This is an attempt to document what needs to be done in order to create a release for Exaile.

 Check to see if the weblate repo has the same commits as the exaile repo (assuming that origin is pointing at the main exaile repo).

 $ git fetch weblate $ git fetch origin $ git log -1 origin/master $ git log -1 weblate/master

 If they’re equivalent, then we’re all set.
 If not, then figure out what needs to be done to get them merged.

 There’s a lot of ways to go about this.
 I find that the easiest way to see what has changed is go to github releases page, find the last release, and click on XXX commits since this release.
 Then you can browse the list of commits and pick out anything worth noting there.

 Make sure you have the correct thing checked out in your git tree, and then tag the release.

 $ git tag -a RELEASE_VERSION

-Step four: Build the Windows installer¶
+Step four: Release the release¶

 Next, close out the milestone (if applicable) on github.